Donating a property – how does it work and what to prepare for?

 The free transfer of a cooperative flat and the donation of a privately owned flat differ primarily in the manner of transfer.
 While in the case of a standard owned flat we transfer the property itself, in the case of a gratuitous transfer of a cooperative flat we transfer the cooperative share in the housing cooperative.
 The cooperative owns the apartment, not the cooperative directly.

-However, the housing association cannot restrict or prohibit the transfer of the share.
-However, the donee must meet the conditions of the cooperative to be accepted as a member.
+The housing cooperative cannot restrict or exclude the transfer of the cooperative share if the purchaser is to be a person who meets the conditions of the statutes for admission as a member of the housing cooperative.
+However, the donee must meet the conditions of the cooperative for admission as a member.
 The share transfer agreement must then be delivered to the housing association.
-At the same time, there is no need to submit a petition for entry into the Land Registry, as the Land Registry does not deal with transfers of cooperative shares.
+At the same time, there is no need to submit an application for entry into the Land Registry, as the Land Registry does not deal with transfers of cooperative shares.
 The apartment formally remains in the ownership of the cooperative, only the cooperative member who has the right of exclusive use changes.

 Donation from SJM